GeoNet (New Zealand): History

 GeoNet was founded in 2001 by GNS Science, the Earthquake Commission and Land Information New Zealand.
+Its website was launched on 20 May 2002.
 GeoNet was "relatively [obscure]" until the 2010 and 2011 Christchurch earthquakes occurred, when people started paying attention to the monitoring system.
 Within six days of the 2010 earthquake, the website was viewed 564 million times.
-In December 2016 GeoNet got a funding boost of up to $3 million to improve its monitoring of and responses to natural hazards.
-This followed criticism of the response to the 2016 Kaikōura earthquake, especially the time it took for a tsunami alert to be issued.
+In December 2016 GeoNet was given a funding boost of up to $3 million to improve its monitoring of and responses to natural hazards.
+This followed criticism of the country's response to the 2016 Kaikōura earthquake, especially the time it took for a tsunami alert to be issued.

 In January 2019 an earthquake occurred in the Kermadec Islands and another occurred a few minutes later in Whanganui.
-Because it takes a few minutes for the wave forms to travel to the mainland, the monitoring system detected the two earthquakes at the same time, and was tricked into thinking that a magnitude 6 earthquake had occurred in the East Coast.
-A similar error occurred in 2012 and in 2025.
+Because it takes a few minutes for the seismic waves to travel to the mainland, the monitoring system detected the two earthquakes at the same time, causing it to incorrectly detect a magnitude 6 earthquake in the East Coast.
+Similar errors occurred in 2012 and in 2025.
+GeoNet stopped displaying these errors in 2019 when experts started having to manually approve earthquake listings, but during the COVID-19 pandemic (in the early 2020s) this approval requirement was removed and automatic earthquake listings resumed.

+In 2023, GeoNet introduced a "shaking layers" map.
+Rather than showing squares at the locations of felt reports, it shows the median shaking at a given location.
+This includes locations where no one has submitted a felt report, and avoids showing possible false reports.
+In February 2026 three new map designs were added to GeoNet: "satellite imagery, topographic terrain, and greyscale maps".
+Users can switch between the map options.
+In August 2026 they announced that they were about to launch a beta test for a new GeoNet website.